Wells House, Ilkley

 Wells House is a large former hydropathic establishment and hotel in Ilkley, West Yorkshire, England, now used as private apartments.
 It was built in 1854–56 to a design by the architect Cuthbert Brodrick and is a Grade II listed building.
 It is located above the town on Wells Road at the edge of Ilkley Moor, giving it an unobstructed view across Wharfedale from its north front.
 It was originally set in grounds by the landscaper Joshua Major though these gardens have mostly been built on since.

 Wells House possesses a monumental and sombre character, constructed in dark local stone using an Italianate style influenced by the work of John Vanbrugh and Charles Barry.
 Brodrick's biographer Derek Linstrum described it as a "miniature Blenheim Palace".
 Its original health purpose was to offer cold baths and water treatments, which were popular in the 19th century when Ilkley was a fashionable and affluent spa resort.
 After closure of the hydropathic establishment in the 1880s, it was used as a hotel, as a further education college from 1952, and was converted into 24 luxury apartments in 2003.

 History

-Ilkley's first hydropathic establishment was built at Ben Rhydding in 1843–4 in a Scottish baronial style to exploit the supposed health-giving properties of the town's waters.
-Well-off people with rheumatic and arthritic aches and pains paid to be immersed in hot and cold baths in an alternative medicine known as hydrotherapy, resulting in the construction of hydros in the mid-century and "spa-tourism".
+Ilkley's first hydropathic establishment, designed around the principles of hydrotherapy or the cold water cure, a Victorian health fad which emerged in the early 1840s, was the Ben Rhydding Hydro, at Wheatley in 1843–4.
+Its success precipitated the development of a number of similar establishments in the town.